 Acer secures a deal to buy out the consumer division of Gateway Corp for $710 Million.

-Wayne Inouye, who had reversed Gateway’s flagging sales (mostly through the e-machines low-cost model) resigned on February 9th 2006.
+Wayne Inouye, who had reversed Gateway’s flagging sales (through e-machines low-cost out-sourcing model) resigned on February 9th 2006.
 It would take another year to confirm a permanent .CEO (Snyder as Interim), most shareholders saw

 OK, I’ll cut the pony tail off, but you promise to forgive me about the farm and the mascot thing, deal?

-Gateway announces plans to acquire e-machines, a low-cost PC distributor for ~$297 Million.
-With only 140 employees, the company had won an impressive slice of the consumer PC market, and with sales of over $1.1 Billion and international distribution channels, it seemed like a clever acquisition.
+Gateway to acquire (reverse merger) e-machines, a low-cost PC distributor for ~$297 Million.
+With only 140 employees, the company had won an impressive slice of the consumer PC market, and with sales of over $1.1 Billion and international distribution channels, it seemed like a clever buy.

 Consequences came as the newly announced CEO Wayne Inouye, former President of e-Machines, began installing a new management team and closing all remaining Gateway Country stores.
-Ted remained as Chairman of the Board.
+Ted remained as Chairman of the Board until resigning in 2005.

 *July 2008 - Irvine and Sioux City